 How Are You at Higher Risks During These Months?

 Illnesses related to water borne diseasesJune and July are the months when the impact of the monsoons is very strong.
 So, it means higher rate of rainfall, waterlogging, puddles, etc. The result is excessive growth of organisms and increase in infections.
 In particular, mosquitoes tend to thrive on accumulated water, leading to the breakout of life-threatening illnesses likes dengue and malaria.
-During the 2014 monsoons, 51% of the health claims at Bajaj Allianz were due to dengue, malaria and viral fever.
 God forbid, but you can also suffer from gastro or stomach infections like diarrhea during this season.
 Due to getting wet often, pulmonary or lung-related illnesses like pneumonia are also on the rise in June-July.

 Road accidents and personal injuries

 Another health concern is road accidents with June-July traditionally being the season of the highest road accidents.
-In the year 2011, Delhi Police stated that as many as 393 road accidents may have been caused by water logging.
 Wet roads remain one of the highest causes of accidents.
 Cars tend to skid when you apply breaks, leading to personal injuries.
 Your auto insurance will take care of your vehicle damage.
 But your health insurance will handle your medication and treatment requirements on the financial front.

 Along with the above, comes the risk of electrocution.
 Often, open wires from junction boxes are also a major cause of electrocution and other fatalities.
 In particular, if you wade through water-logged streets – you are at a high risk.